satellite-image-deep-learning/techniques/README.md

 # ML best practice
 * Almost all imagery data on the internet is in RGB format, and common techniques designed for working with this 3 band imagery may fail or need significant adaptation to work with multiband data (e.g. 13-band Sentinel 2)
 * In general, classification and object detection models are created using transfer learning, where the majority of the weights are not updated in training but have been pre computed using standard vision datasets such as ImageNet
-* [Convolutional Neural Networks Do Not Need Fixed Sized Input](https://learnopencv.com/fully-convolutional-image-classification-on-arbitrary-sized-image/) -> TLDR replace the fully-connected layer with a convolution-layer
+* [Fully Convolutional Image Classification on Arbitrary Sized Image](https://learnopencv.com/fully-convolutional-image-classification-on-arbitrary-sized-image/) -> TLDR replace the fully-connected layer with a convolution-layer
 * The vast majority of the literature uses supervised learning with the requirement for large volumes of annotated data, which is a bottleneck to development and deployment.
 We are just starting to see self-supervised approaches applied to remote sensing data
 * [4-ways-to-improve-class-imbalance](https://towardsdatascience.com/4-ways-to-improve-class-imbalance-for-image-data-9adec8f390f1) discusses the pros and cons of several rebalancing techniques, applied to an aerial dataset.
 Reason to read: models can reach an accuracy ceiling where majority classes are easily predicted but minority classes poorly predicted.
 Overall model accuracy may not improve until steps are taken to account for class imbalance.
 * [Seven steps towards a satellite imagery dataset](https://omdena.com/blog/satellite-imagery-dataset/)